This post may contain affiliate links. Please read mydisclosure policy.

 There are several different methods of wrapping during smoking.
 No method is wrong.
 Most pitmasters have their favorite method.
-After you start experimenting with your smoker, you will find your favorite method as well.
+After you start experimenting with your smoker, you will also find your favorite method.

 - Foil – You can wrap the ribs in foil for the last part of the cooking process.
 The foil allows the ribs to steam during the last part of the cooking, keeping them tender.
 Keep in mind that the steam will soften the bark.
 Remove the foil about 30 minutes before the ribs are completely done so that you can mop the ribs several times during the last part of cooking.

-- Foil Boat - A foil boat covers the bottom of the ribs while leaving the top of the rib exposed.
+- Foil Boat – A foil boat covers the bottom of the ribs while exposing the top.
 This method keeps the bottom of the ribs from overcooking or developing too much bark while allowing the top to continue to take on more flavor and color.